apache/cloudstack/ui/README.md

 To use a separate webserver, note that the API server is accessed through the path `/client`, which needs be forwarded to an actual CloudStack instance.

-For example, a simple way to serve Primate with nginx can be implemented with the following nginx configuration (to be put into /etc/nginx/conf.d/default.conf or similar):
+For example, a simple way to serve UI with nginx can be implemented with the following nginx configuration (to be put into /etc/nginx/conf.d/default.conf or similar):

 ```nginx